amino-os/Amino.Run/docs/code_study/DMList.md

 *ConsistentCaching* caches Sapphire object instance on local machine. *Read* operations will be invoked on local cached object. *Write* operations will be directed to remote Sapphire object.
 If the Sapphire object has multiple *replicas*, *write* operations will be invoked on all replicas.

-Terry: * Should updates be propagated to all *replicas*, or be propagated to all *cached objects*?
+Terry: Should updates be propagated to all *replicas*, or be propagated to all *cached objects*?
 My interpretation is that the updates will be propagated to all replicas.
 The cached object, therefore, may contain stale data.

 Quinton: My understanding is that the replicas are the cached objects.
 So reads go to any replica, and writes go to all replicas.
 We can confirm with Irene.
 This is in practise quite difficult to do reliably (e.g. what happens if writes to some replicas fail, and the rollbacks to the successfully updated replicas fail to roll back etc).

-* What if the update propagation failed on some replica?
+Terry: What if the update propagation failed on some replica?

 Quinton: Aah yes, see above.

-* Should update propagation occur synchronously or asynchronously?
+Terry: Should update propagation occur synchronously or asynchronously?

 Quinton: Synchronously, otherwise replicas are only eventually consistent, not strictly consistent, as per the definition.